-Other amounts you have to report on your return Retroactive lump-sum payments
+Other amounts you have to report on your return

+Retroactive lump-sum payments

-If you received a lump-sum payment of eligible income in 2021, parts of which were for previous years after 1977, you must report the whole payment on the appropriate line of your 2021 return.
+If you were a deemed resident of Canada in 2021 and received a lump-sum payment of eligible income in 2021, parts of which were for previous years after 1977, you must report the whole payment on the appropriate line of your 2021 return.
 These amounts are shown on a completed Form T1198, Statement of Qualifying Retroactive Lump-Sum Payment, provided by the payer.